 Sports & working out

-Practicing any kind of sport activity with a metal wedding band on is dangerous – this time not only for the wedding band.
+Practicing any kind of sports activity with a metal wedding band on is dangerous – this time not only for the wedding band.
 There are some terrifying stories of people losing their fingers or suffering ring avulsion while playing sports with a metal ring on.
 If this jewelry somehow gets stuck in a person or an object, things might get ugly.

 Working out in the gym is also not safe while wearing a metal ring.
 More and more gyms worldwide are accepting the rule of the jewelry-free workout.
 We might suggest – a metal jewelry free workout.

 Swimming, rafting, surfing, boating and even fishing – every water activity requires taking your metal ring off.
 Losing the ring while performing those activities is quite common, simply because lower temperatures make the fingers of your hands shrink.
-Insufficient blood flow to the fingers cause them to reduce their finger size significantly.
+Insufficient blood flow to the fingers causes them to reduce their finger size significantly.
 To an amount, where your wedding band could go undisturbed into the nothingness.

 Working with machinery